aoiazure/godot-4-useful-scripts/README.md

 # godot-4-useful-scripts
 some useful, reusable godot 4 scripts i frequently refer to

 Under the MIT License.
+Aimed for **Godot 4.1**.

 ## Descriptions
 ### Attacks
-This contains some useful scripts I used to modularize (is that a word?) attack data for various action based games. `AttackData.gd` stores a copy of `DamageData.gd` and frame data information. `DamageData.gd` stores a damage (range), knockback, screenshake, and hitfreeze amounts.
+This contains some useful scripts I used to modularize (is that a word?) attack data for various action based games.

+`AttackData.gd` stores a copy of `DamageData.gd` and frame data information. `DamageData.gd` stores a damage (range), knockback, screenshake, and hitfreeze amounts.
 This is often used with the `Events.gd` singleton/design pattern also included in this repository.

+`Hitbox.gd` (and Hitbox.tscn) is used to make a reusable scene that most things in your game can implement and have the same functionality.
+In the future I may update it with some other goodies.

 ### State Machine
 An expansion of [GDQuest's State Machine article](https://www.gdquest.com/tutorial/godot/design-patterns/finite-state-machine/), to include a version for the Player and for the Enemies.
 Relatively well commented but likely needs a small amount of adjusting per project.